Branding & Identity

 Branding and identity is the essence of our entire institution, expressed visually, audibly, and electronically.
 Everything the college is must be embodied by what people see and hear from us.
 Malcolm Forbes, late publisher of Forbes magazine, once said that consistent corporate identity is “the best, single investment” any institution can make.

 Given that every form of communication from the college reflects on the college, it is important that we communicate our mission and values with a clear and consistent voice.
-For this reason, the office of public relations offers assistance on projects targeted for an external (off-campus) audience.
+For this reason, the office of Marketing & Communication offers assistance on projects targeted for an external (off-campus) audience.
 From concept to design to production, our team can assist in marketing your project. (see Services)

 We encourage all college employees to browse our identity standards for information on how to best communicate your department’s goals.